oscarRickovic/InsecureShop/README.md

   <a href="#-credits">Credits</a>
 </p>

+## Remark

+This is a fork of [InsecureShop](https://github.com/hax0rgb/InsecureShop) where the build parameters and application code has been updated to target Android 33.

+## Outline

 InsecureShop is an Android application that is designed to be intentionally vulnerable.
 The application serves as a platform to test your Android pentesting skills.
 The vulnerabilities present in this app are real and have been found during mobile pentests.

 ## ⚙️ Usage